Skip to content

 Is Tether a good investment?

 Cryptocurrencies, including Tether, are highly volatile and carry significant risk of loss.
+Over the past year, USDT has lost approximately 0.1% of its value.
 Whether Tether is appropriate for a given portfolio depends on the investor's individual risk tolerance, time horizon, and financial situation.
 Always research the project's fundamentals, understand the risks, and only allocate capital you can afford to lose.
 This page provides market data only, not personalised investment advice.
 Consider consulting a licensed financial advisor before making investment decisions.

 How is Tether different from Bitcoin?

 Bitcoin (BTC) was the first cryptocurrency, designed primarily as a digital store of value and peer-to-peer payment network with a fixed supply of 21 million coins.
-Tether (USDT) focuses on different design goals, with a different technical design, supply schedule, and ecosystem.
+Tether (USDT) focuses on stablecoins use cases, with a different technical design, supply schedule, and ecosystem.
 Bitcoin derives its value primarily from scarcity, security, and brand recognition, while Tether's value is tied to adoption within its specific use case and underlying network effects.

 Latest news about Tether